kulshekhar/fungen/README.md

 //go:generate fungen -types string
 ```

 Now run the `go generate` command in the same directory where this source file is located.
-This will generate a file named `fungen_string.go` in this directory.
+This will generate a file named `fungen_auto.go` in this directory.
 This file will contain the type and method definitions that you'll need.

 If you take a look at the file, you'll see that a new type has been created: